hitesh-learn/spring-jenkins-kubernetes/README.md

 # Spring Boot project - CI/CD deployment to Kubernetes in AWS

+## Branch specific to Jenkins and Ansible- deploying to a k8 cluster created using kops.

+Other branches will use circleci and will be deploying wither to k8s with AKS- ECR This is kept for learning purposes.
+I prefer circleci.

 Used kops to create a 3 node cluster ,1 t2-medium master and 2 t2-micro nodes.

 #### Command to create